-- 10.9 The only proposed external change included within the scheme relates to the storage barn, where the existing roller shutter doors would be replaced by glazing in connection with the conversion of the building to an office/ gym.
-Taking into consideration the limited visibility of the Eastern elevation where the alterations are proposed, it is not considered that the proposal would cause demonstrable harm to the character and appearance of the property or the locality or the protected views highlighted in the Neighbourhood Plan under policy CF3.
-A condition is attached to ensure that the materials used are as set out within the application. - 10.10 Based on the above assessment, it is considered that the design of the modest proposed alterations to the barn is acceptable and suitably reflects the surroundings of the site.
+10.9 The only proposed external change included within the scheme relates to the storage barn, where the existing roller shutter doors would be replaced by glazing in connection with the conversion of the building to a classroom to serve the care home use.
+Taking into consideration the limited visibility of the Eastern elevation where the alterations are proposed, it is not considered that the proposal would cause demonstrable harm to the character and appearance of the property or the locality or the protected views highlighted in the Neighbourhood Plan under Policy CF3.
+As per the recommendation of the Conservation Officer a condition is attached to ensure that the materials used are as set out within the application.

+10.10 Based on the above assessment, it is considered that the design of the modest proposed alterations to the barn is acceptable and suitably reflects the surroundings of the site.
 The proposal would cause no harm to the character and appearance of the Newborough Conservation Area given the limited visibility of the elevation of the building being altered.
 The proposed alteration would therefore comply with the relevant local and neighbourhood plan policies, East Staffordshire Design Guide and the National Planning Policy Framework.